Thomas Forrester: 2015–2024

 Thomas (Atkinson) returns to Los Angeles with his son Douglas in 2019, following the sudden death of Caroline.
 He sets his sights on Hope as a potential replacement mother for Douglas, noting the rapport they share with each other.
 Thomas overhears a conversation that makes him wonder if Hope's daughter is alive.
 Thomas is able to persuade Hope to get married.
 When the truth finally comes out, Thomas goes into hiding and Hope pursues an annulment of their marriage.
 After learning that Hope has gone to the beach house, Thomas surprises her there and tries to apologize for what he has done.
 As Hope is trying to get away from Thomas, Brooke arrives and sees Hope struggling to break free from Thomas.
 Brooke comes between the two and pushes Thomas away, causing him to fall over the cliff.
 He is rushed to the hospital in a coma, but eventually regains consciousness.
 When Ridge confronts him about all that he has done, Thomas tearfully confesses and begs for forgiveness.

+Reception

+In 2020, Candace Young from Soaps She Knows put Thomas on her list of the hottest soap opera villains, saying that the character "is definitely a bad boy with some anger issues.
+Manipulation, obsession, and scheming are his strong suits, but maybe he just wants to be loved.
+Several Los Angeles ladies' heads have been turned by Thomas, and it's no surprise what with his handsome face and four-alarm physique."
+In 2022, Charlie Mason from Soaps She Knows placed Thomas at 26th on his ranked list of The Bold and the Beautiful’s Best of the Best Characters Ever, commenting "Whether he was forbidden fruit (during Drew Tyler Bell's stint in the role), pretty, pretty eye candy (during Adam Gregory and Pierson Fode's) or a psycho for the ages (welcome aboard, Matthew Atkinson), Ridge and Taylor's son held our attention."